 “He will be home one day soon.
 He will.
 I know he will.”
 I said this over and over and over again.
 You never give up hope.
 Never.
 From then on every Christmas was difficult.
 Even today I can hardly bear to hear I’ll Be Home for Christmas without shedding tears.

-On December 19.
-2006, the Department of Defense (DOD) Press Release formally announced the remains of Capt.
+On December 19, 2006, the Department of Defense (DOD) Press Release officially announced the remains of Capt.
 Herbert C Crosby had been identified.
 He was finally coming home, not the way we had prayed and hoped for all those years, but he was finally coming home.
 Christmas 2006 was bittersweet.

 Dad had searched diligently, tirelessly, working every avenue, every angle he could to get any information about his son.
 When planning the funeral my sister suggested we place Dad’s WWII uniform in the casket with Herby’s remains as a sentimental gesture.
 She would bring it to Washington, give it to the funeral director at the memorial service the day before the funeral, and he’d place it in the casket.